Global Health Concentration

 The multidisciplinary approach of the Global Health Concentration (GHC) encourages creativity and innovation, while fostering a global perspective on public health.
 The concentration emphasizes an integrative, problem-solving approach to global health issues and to diseases and conditions that afflict low- and middle-income countries.
 Students who complete this concentration will be well prepared for positions in a variety of sectors/organizations—public and private, national, bilateral and multilateral—dedicated to global health challenges.

-All students in the GHC will complete five global health course units and a global health-focused internship.
-The internship must be conducted in a low- to middle-income country during the summer between the first and second years of the M.P.H. program.
-If students have already had 10–12 weeks of previous global health experience, they can do an internship based in the United States or another high-income country as long as it is pertinent to global health; otherwise, they must do an internship abroad.
-This alternative option must be approved by the GHC office prior to the start of the internship.
-All YSPH students conducting an international internship must complete the International Pre-Departure Preparation Workshop held in the spring term of their first year.
+All students in the GHC will complete five global health course units and a global health-focused applied practice experience (APE).
+The APE must be conducted in a low- to middle-income country during the summer between the first and second years of the M.P.H. program.
+If students have already had ten to twelve weeks of previous global health experience, they can complete an APE based in the United States or another high-income country as long as it is pertinent to global health; otherwise, they must complete an APE abroad.
+This alternative option must be approved by the GHC office prior to the start of the APE.
+All YSPH students conducting an international APE must complete the International Pre-Departure Preparation Workshop held in the spring term of their first year.
 Students are strongly encouraged to write a global health-related thesis (as determined by their department/program).

 Concentration Requirements